Naman-Priyadarshi/Naman-Priyadarshi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Upcoming Masters student at [Eurecom](https://eurecom.fr), I will be pursuing [Masters in Computer Science, Data Science Track](https://www.eurecom.fr/en/teaching/master-computer-science/msc-computer-science-data-science-track).
-I did my Bachelors in Technology with a major in Information Technology and Mathematical Innovation at [Cluster Innovation Centre](https://cic.du.ac.in/), [University of Delhi](https://www.du.ac.in/).
+Masters student at [Eurecom](https://eurecom.fr), I am pursuing [Masters in Computer Science, Data Science Track](https://www.eurecom.fr/en/teaching/master-computer-science/msc-computer-science-data-science-track).
+I completed my Bachelors in Technology with a major in Information Technology and Mathematical Innovation at [Cluster Innovation Centre](https://cic.du.ac.in/), [University of Delhi](https://www.du.ac.in/).

 I am really passionate about data science, machine learning, computer vision, and software engineering.
 I sometimes contribute to open-source in my free time; you can find my work in my [GitHub profile](https://github.com/Naman-Priyadarshi).